Stephanie Syjuco: Career

-Stephanie Syjuco studied at the Skowhegen School of Painting and Sculpture (1997), the San Francisco Art Institute (BFA 1995), and Stanford University (MFA 2005).
+In 2024 Syjuco opened After/Images, a large-scale exhibit with an focus on photography and videography of Filipinos to showcase the impacts of colonialism through the framing and existence of the visual medium.

-Selected exhibitions
+Exhibitions

 Exhibitions include a show at the Contemporary Art Museum St. Louis, "Being: New Photography" at the Museum of Modern Art, New York, "Public Knowledge," at the San Francisco Museum of Modern Art, Disrupting Craft: The Renwick Invitational (2018-2019) at the Smithsonian American Art Museum, and This site is under Revolution the Moscow Museum of Modern Art.